Italian imperialism under fascism: East Africa

 Italy had colonial interests ever since 1869 when an Italian trading firm founded an outpost at Massawa in what is now Eritrea.
 The Italian colonial possessions of Eritrea and Somaliland came to be recognised during the Scramble for Africa, but expansion into the interior of the Horn of Africa was blocked by the Ethiopian Empire of Menelik II at the Battle of Adwa in 1896, where he resoundingly defeated Italian forces sent to enforce a deliberate mistranslation of acceptance of effective protectorate status by Ethiopia, that Italy had maliciously included only in the Italian draft of the treaty in an attempt to unilaterally determine Ethiopia’s status.
 The resulting fallout in Italy removed prime minister Francesco Crispi from power and resulted in riots.

 Since the defeat, Italy had accepted Ethiopian sovereignty and the regional status quo.
-However, it remained a sore spot that rankled Italian militarists and jingoistic demagogues in particular, of which there was no shortage of following the political crisis at the end of the First World War.
+However, it remained a sore spot that rankled Italian militarists and jingoistic demagogues in particular, of which there was no shortage following the political crisis at the end of the First World War.
 The fascist regime initially respected the status quo, as set forth in a 1928 treaty with Ethiopia, but from the early 1930s began to challenge it.

 A series of border posts were established by the Italians well inside Ethiopian territory, and an Ethiopian contingent with British observers was fired upon by Italians at Wal Wal in December 1934, beginning a series of military preparations that escalated into full scale invasion in October 1935.

 The Italian empire at greatest extent, c.
 1942.

 The war initially stalemated despite the might of the modernised Italian army and resorting to gas bombing of civilians and medical facilities, turning it into a matter of pride for the fascist regime, whose rapidly draining coffers obliged the request to Italian women to donate their gold wedding bands to fund the invasion, as Italian obtuseness defied international opinion to transgress against a fellow sovereign state.
 A renewed offensive of Spring 1936 led to the fall of Addis Ababa and the fusion of the Italian colonies with Ethiopia as Africa Orientale Italiana (AOI).
-King Victor Emmanuele III was proclaimed Emperor of Ethiopia in a lacklustre imitation of the British monarch’s title of Emperor of India.
+King Victor Emmanuel III was proclaimed Emperor of Ethiopia in a lacklustre imitation of the British monarch’s title of Emperor of India.